wizgrav/rayglider/RAYGL.md

 ```
 #export a_global_func < vec3 (vec3 col) >
 #export a_global_var < vec3 = vec3(0.1, 0.3, 0.2) >
+// We import the global namespace like this:
 #import GLOBAL <>

 vec3 $a_global_func( vec3 col )